gardener/network-problem-detector/README.md

 #### Job ID `tcp-p2api-int`

-TCP connection check from all pods of the daemon set on the pod network to the internal address of the Kube API server (`100.64.0.1:443`).
+TCP connection check from all pods of the daemon set on the pod network to the internal address of the Kube API server (e.g. `100.64.0.1:443`).

 #### Job ID `tcp-p2kubeproxy`